Chelsea Manning: Guilty plea, trial, sentence

+A defense psychiatrist, testifying to Manning's motives, suggested a different agenda:

 On August 14, Manning apologized to the court: "I am sorry that my actions hurt people.
 I'm sorry that they hurt the United States.
 I am sorry for the unintended consequences of my actions.
 When I made these decisions I believed I was going to help people, not hurt people. ...
 At the time of my decisions, I was dealing with a lot of issues."

 Manning's offenses carried a maximum sentence of 90 years.
 The government asked for 60 years as a deterrent to others, while Manning's lawyer asked for no more than 25 years.
-She was sentenced on August 21 to 35 years in prison, reduction in rank to private (private E-1 or PVT), forfeiture of all pay and allowances, and a dishonorable discharge.
+On August 21 she was sentenced to 35 years in prison, reduction in rank to private (private E-1 or Pvt), forfeiture of all pay and allowances, and a dishonorable discharge.
 She was given credit for 1,293 days of pretrial confinement, including 112 days for her treatment at Quantico, and would have been eligible for parole after serving one-third of the sentence.
-She was confined at the United States Disciplinary Barracks (USDB) at Fort Leavenworth, Kansas.
+She was confined at the US Disciplinary Barracks (USDB) at Fort Leavenworth, Kansas.

-The sentence was criticized as "unjust and unfair" by The Guardian, and as "excessive" by The New York Times.
+The sentence was criticized as "unjust and unfair" by The Guardian and as "excessive" by The New York Times.

 On April 14, 2014, Manning's request for clemency was denied; the case went to the United States Army Court of Criminal Appeals for further review.

 Requests for release

 On September 3, 2013, Manning's lawyer filed a Petition for Commutation of Sentence to President Obama through the pardon attorney at the Department of Justice and Secretary of the Army John M. McHugh.
-The petition contended that Manning's disclosures did not cause any "real damage", and that the documents in question did not merit protection as they were not sensitive.
+The petition contended that Manning's disclosures did not cause any "real damage", and that the documents in question did not merit protection, as they were not sensitive.
 The request included a supporting letter from Amnesty International which said that Manning's leaks had exposed violations of human rights.
 David Coombs's cover letter touched on Manning's role as a whistleblower, asking that Manning be granted a full pardon or that her sentence be reduced to time served.

 In April 2015, Amnesty International posted online a letter from Manning in which she wrote: "I am now preparing for my court-martial appeal before the first appeals court.
 The appeal team, with my attorneys Nancy Hollander and Vince Ward, are hoping to file our brief before the court in the next six months.
 We have already had success in getting the court to respect my gender identity by using feminine pronouns in the court filings (she, her, etc.)."

-In November 2016, Manning made a formal petition to President Obama to reduce her 35-year sentence to the six years of time she had already served.
+In November 2016, Manning made a formal petition to Obama to reduce her 35-year sentence to the six years of time she had already served.
 On December 10, 2016, a White House petition to commute her sentence reached the minimum 100,000 signatures required for an official response.
-Lawyers familiar with clemency applications stated in December 2016 that the pardon was unlikely to happen; the request did not fit into the usual criteria.
+Lawyers familiar with clemency applications said in December 2016 that a pardon was unlikely; the request did not fit the usual criteria.